chloeskt/canine_mva/source/nli/README.md

 # CANINE for Medical Natural Language Inference on MedNLI data

-For this task, we are interested in Natural Language Inference (NLI) on medical data using CANINE, it was decelopped by Loubna Ben Allal.
+For this task, we are interested in Natural Language Inference (NLI) on medical data using CANINE, it was developped by Loubna Ben Allal.
 We want to predict the relation between a hypothesis and a premise as:  Entailement, Contraction or Neutral using [MedNLI](https://jgc128.github.io/mednli/), a medical dataset annotated by doctors for NLI.
 We will also use BERT.

 ## Data
 Access for the data can be requested [here](https://jgc128.github.io/mednli/).
 It contains a training, validation and test set with pairs of sentences along with the label of their relation.
 The data must be placed in the folder `data/` .